LuciusofLegend/Gateway/README.md

 ## Gateway

-Gateway is a new and improved base for Minetest modding.
-The project aims to set a higher standard for content on the [Minetest engine](https://minetest.net) with improved textures, physics and combat.
-It also hopes to be better organized than [Minetest Game](https://github.com/minetest/minetest_game).
+Gateway is an alternative base to Minetest modding, with the goal of setting a higher standard for Minetest content.
+If you don't know what Minetest is, here's a link [to the website](https://minetest.net).

 ### Project Goals